UPDATED BY

 What Is Pay Transparency?

-At its core, pay transparency is a strategy for talking about employee salaries within the company.
+Pay transparency is a strategy for talking about employee salaries within the company.
 This idea may seem taboo, but it’s become more mainstream over the years with the uptick in legislation to make pay transparency a legal requirement.
 In fact, it’s been illegal for employers to punish employees for discussing their wages since 1935, when the National Labor Relations Act was passed.

-Even still, many people aren’t used to talking about money so publicly.
+Even so, many people aren’t used to talking about money so publicly.
 For most of her career, Caryn Hubbard thought of salaries as a private matter.
 Then, she joined Buffer as its VP of finance.

 For starters, it’s increased her awareness of bias and pay inequities.
 When employee pay is no longer a secret, every little difference in salary needs to be accounted for.
 That’s challenged her as the head of finance — and the company as a whole — to think about its pay philosophy and the way bias can creep in to create those pay differences.
 Talking about salaries has since become second nature.

+Pay transparency looks different for individual companies.
 It’s up to each employer to define how transparent they should be within their organization.
 Ultimately, the goal of pay transparency is to give workers an understanding of why they’re paid what they are — and what they need to do to reach the next step on the ladder.

 Free Playbook: Building Competitive Compensation Packages